🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(f" Surface form: {token.surface()}")

-print(f" Dictionary form: {token.dictionary_form()}")
+print(f" Base form: {token.dictionary_form()}")

-print(f" Part-of-speech: {token.part_of_speech()[0]}")
+print(f" Part of speech: {token.part_of_speech()[0]}")

 print(f" Reading: {token.reading_form()}")